notoriousbdg/vrops-dashboard-vm_disk_performance_per_cluster/README.md

-# VM Disk Performance per Cluster for vRealize Operations 7.5
+# VM Disk Performance per Cluster for vRealize Operations 7.5 and 8.0
 ---------

 This dashboard can be used to view the disk performance of all VMs within a cluster using [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html).